-Valuation method & approach
+Valuation method and approach

-Valuation of a growth firm can be challenging due to limited cash flow (if any) and uncertainty regarding the future.
-As part of a discounted cash flow (DCF), the accepted method used in financial valuations, there are several modifications to a growth company's valuation.
-In general, there are four primary methods:
+Valuing a firm’s growth can be challenging due to its limited (if any) cash flow and uncertain future.
+In the discounted cash flow (DCF) approach (the accepted method used in financial valuations) there are several modifications to a company's growth valuation.
+In general, there are four primary methods to value a company:

-Real options – this valuation method is designated for pre-clinical and early-stage clinical programs/companies where the assessment is binary during the initial phases and based upon scientific-regulatory assessment only (binomial model with certain adjustments).
+Real options.
+This valuation method is utilized for pre-clinical and early-stage clinical programs or companies where the assessment is binary during the initial phases and based upon scientific-regulatory assessment only (binomial model with certain adjustments).

-Pipeline assessment – a valuation method used for early-stage companies before the market stage where time-to-market may be a few years for full operations.
-The company's value is the total discounted cash flow for its products/signed agreements plus unallocated costs and its technology platform assessment.
+Pipeline assessment.
+This valuation method is used for early-stage companies before the market stage, where time-to-market (in terms of full operations) may be several years.
+The company's value is taken as the total discounted cash flow for its products or signed agreements plus unallocated costs and an assessment of its technology platform.

-DCF valuation - this method applies to companies with products that have a positive cash flow from operations.
+DCF valuation.
+This method applies to companies with products that have a positive cash flow from operations.

-Market benchmark (multiples and recent deals) – growth companies valuation by multiples, revenues multiples to cash flow multiples, can serve as a benchmark for similar companies in a comparable growth stage.
+Market benchmark (multiples and recent deals).
+This method values the company’s growth based on multiples, whereby revenue multiples to cash flow multiples can serve as a benchmark for similar companies in a comparable growth stage.

-Atlas has a solid business model accompanied by revenues and signed contracts with several multinational clients.
-Therefore, we assume rapid growth in next years and increasing cash flow.
-Thus, Atlas' valuation was conducted under DCF valuation method with growth firms’elements as we will elaborate later.
+Atlas has a solid business model accompanied by revenues and signed contracts with several multinational clients, so we expect to see rapid growth in the next few years, as well as increasing cash flow.
+Thus, Atlas' valuation was conducted using the DCF valuation method with growth firm elements, as we will elaborate later.
 We also used industry market benchmarks to validate the company’s equity value.

-Valuation by DCF Method
+Valuation Using the DCF Method

-Revenues and Gross Profit Forecast
+Revenues and gross profit forecast

-Atlas was founded in ___ by three founders.
-Atlas raised (April 2019) $13M from Fortissimo Capital Fund ($31.4M pre money valuation).
-Below is Atlas’ cap table as per 1.1.21:
+Atlas was founded in ___ by three individuals.
+In April 2019 Atlas raised $13 million from Fortissimo Capital Fund ($31.4 million pre-money valuation).
+Below is Atlas’ cap table as per January 1, 2021.